 Cut the Fat

 Get rid of non-essential expenses.
 If you have landscaping or pest control for your office, then this would be the time to suspend those services.
 Anything that is not essential to business operations should be cut before necessities like inventory, marketing, or labor.
-Often times the vendors you cut will offer discounts to earn back your business.
-When your cash flow problem has been solved, this can turn out to be a win-win scenario.
+Often times the vendors you cut will offer discounts to earn back your business later, when you can afford them again.

 Jennifer Aube, owner of DoYouBake, knows a thing or two about eliminating the fat in her own small business.
 Her advice is: